From the author:

 Moderation is not about interrogating the known, but about making something new possible.
 This requires a purposeful and intelligent question that inspires people to think differently.

 Not for nothing did the French writer, painter and graphic artist Francis Picabia (1879 - 1953) once say:

 “Our heads are round so that thinking can change direction!”

 If you are looking for excellent answers, you have to put the foundation stone with excellent questions.
 Six success factors for successful questions:

 The moderation check (see part 2) accompanies us also with questions.
 When formulating the questions, it is important to once again clarify the objectives and general conditions of the moderation and to pay attention to the influence that the participants have on the result.

 Success Factor 2: Avoid Inappropriate Questions

-Avoid leading questions and closed questions that can only be answered with "yes" or "no".
-The stylistic device of the rhetorical question also causes more confusion.
+Avoid leading questions and closed questions that can only be answered with “Yes” or “No”.
+Even the stylistic device of the rhetorical question tends to cause confusion.